vampjaz/razer_blade_stealth_hackintosh/README.md

 Intro
 ---

 Hey there, I got several requests to release my EFI and show how I made my Razer Bade Stealth Mojave hackintosh, so here it is.
 This is not a full step-by-step guide, rather a few specific notes (and a full EFI folder) to compliment a full guide like [Corp's](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/) or [RehabMan's](https://www.tonymacx86.com/threads/guide-booting-the-os-x-installer-on-laptops-with-clover.148093/).
 This install aims to be as vanilla as possible, so no modifications should be needed to the actual mac operating system files.
-The only system files I modified were the asset files needed to change the About This Mac display.
+The only system files I modified were the asset files needed to change the About This Mac display, and the screen resoltion overrides to allow me to run the internal display at 5K HiDPI.

 **Disclaimer:** I am not responsible if you mess up your computer with this setup.
 I recommend reading everything so you know what you're getting yourself into.